 Do not leave the vehicle when the engine is running.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to P (Park).
-See Shifting Into Park (Mechanical Shifter) ⇒ 219 or Shifting Into Park (Electronic Shifter) ⇒ 220 and

-Driving Characteristics and Towing Tips
+See Shifting Into Park $\Rightarrow$ 164 and Driving Characteristics and Towing Tips $\Rightarrow$ 220.

-If equipped with four-wheel drive, the vehicle will be free to roll if the transfer case is in N (Neutral), even when the shift lever is in P (Park).
-You or someone else could be seriously injured.
-Be sure the transfer case is in a drive gear $-2\uparrow$, $4\uparrow$, or $4\downarrow$ - or set the parking brake before placing the transfer case in N (Neutral).
-See Four-Wheel Drive \Rightarrow 233.

-R: Use this gear to back up.
+If you have four-wheel drive, the vehicle will be free to roll - even if the shift lever is in P (Park) - if the transfer case is in N (Neutral).
+So, be sure the transfer case is in a drive gear, Two-Wheel Drive High or Four-Wheel Drive High or Four-Wheel Drive Low - not in N (Neutral).
+See Shifting Into Park $\Rightarrow$ 164.
+R : Use this gear to back up.